tmtxt/tmtxt.github.com/_drafts/2023-08-17-lets-build-product-instead-of-software-part-1.md

 In Building Product, you should NOT prioritize the technology.
 Yes, tech still plays an important role but it is not the most important factor.
 You should always be focusing on the User Values.
 Building Product is also not about Building a Perfect solution.
 Nothing is perfect.
 The business changes every day.
 Spending time making one thing perfect means getting nothing done.
+A perfect feature that you write today could be a shitty one tomorrow.

 > Perfect is the enemy of good